wjohnsaunders/DuenderMods/Motor Mounts MGN9 Extended/README.md

-# Motor Mounts MGN9
+# Motor Mounts MGN9 Extended

-This project contains a re-design of the motor mounts from Andizzle, however adds 8mm to the deck height to make them compatible with the MGN9 project.

-I also removed the triangular mount from the bottom, as in the future I will have a 20x40 extrusion there to support a 3rd heated bed mount.
-It seems plenty strong enough without it.

-Finally it uses the M5x45 or M5x40 bolts from the Ender 3 (you need to tap your threads into the extrusion a suitable length) to mount into the 2040 Y-axis extrusions to make for a very strong connection.
+This project takes my previous MGN9 Motor Mounts project and moves everything further back to allow more Y axis travel.
+You will probably want to have 320mm rails (get 350mm rails and trim 30mm from it with an Inox cutting wheel on an angle grinder) with these mounts to give 280mm of Y travel (45mm outside the print bed area).

+Also the top half is relocated a further 10mm back, as I was having a problem with the toolhead PCB (one that mounts to the extruder stepper) hitting the top mounted stepper motors.
+The top half of the mounts are the same as my previous mounts, so no need to reprint if you already have them.

+Also note that you will need longer belts as a consequience of moving everything back.
+Belt alignment stays the same, just the run from front to back is longer.

 You need to mount both of the motor mounts to 2020 extrusion first, as the M5x45 (or M5x40) bolts prevent access to the bolts that go into the end of the 2020 extrusion.
-Then you use the M5x45/40 bolts to mount the assembly to the frame.
+Then you use the M5x45/40 bolts (4 instead of 2 in this version) to mount the assembly to the frame.

-Note that this redesign moves the bolt positions somewhat, so that you cannot mix and match the top and bottom parts from Andizzles project.
-The belt path remains compatible so there should not be any effect on kinematics.

 ## Printing